 Q. Are there any other actions I should take due to COVID-19 and the social distancing guidelines?

 Q. How should I handle recruitment of participants during the COVID-19 restrictions?

 A. Use forms of recruitment that can be accessed from a distance, e.g. online posters, social media, email and telephone.
 In the ethics application, be prepared to describe how you will gain access to email addresses and phone numbers.

 Q. I was planning on giving participants their incentive in person, what should I do now?

-A. As giving incentives in-person is currently not an option, consider other ways to provide incentives while trying to minimize the amount of identifiable information being collected.
+A. As giving incentives in person is not an option for research conducted remotely, consider other ways to provide incentives while trying to minimize the amount of identifiable information being collected.
 The best options are sending electronic gift cards or e-transfer of money.
-Mail is another option, but requires the collection and storage of full mailing address and in some studies with high social risk would not be recommended (e.g. the incentive arriving in the mail could alert someone else in the household that the participant was in the study).
+Mail is another option but requires the collection and storage of full mailing address and in some studies with high social risk would not be recommended (e.g. the incentive arriving in the mail could alert someone else in the household that the participant was in the study).

 Q. If I cannot get in-person written consent, how should consent be obtained and documented?

 A. Written consent is not recommended for conducting research remotely.
 Asking participants to print, sign, scan and email back signed consent forms is not only not possible for all participants but adds to participant burden.
 If signed consent is essential for your project then there could be alternatives such as using mail, e-signatures, or having the participant take a photo of the signed consent form (if printer, but no scanner).
 However, the recommended alternative is an oral consent process, which is easier for both participants and the researcher.